opentensor/btcli/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Bittensor) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of btcli) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of Bittensor?**
+* If the problem started happening recently, **can you reproduce the problem in an older version of btcli?**
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-* **Which version of btcli are you using?** You can get the version of the Bittensor SDK by executing the `btcli --version` command.
+* **Which version of btcli are you using?** You can get the version of btcli by executing the `btcli --version` command.
-* **What commit hash are you on?** You can get the exact commit hash by executing `git rev-parse HEAD` and pasting the full commit hash.
 * **What's the name and version of the OS you're using**?
 * **Are you running btcli in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
-* **Are you using [local configuration files](https://docs.learnbittensor.org/getting-started/install-btcli#configuration)** `config.yml` to customize your Bittensor experiment?
-* If so, provide the contents of that config file, preferably in a [code block](https://docs.github.com/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks) or with a link to a [gist](https://gist.github.com/).

 ### Suggesting Enhancements and Features

-This section guides you through submitting an enhancement suggestion for Bittensor, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for btcli, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.